-3.1.3 Mini-GBIC Slots
+3.1.3 Mini-GBIC Slot

-These are slots for mini-GBIC (Gigabit Interface Converter) transceivers.
+This is a slot for mini-GBIC (Gigabit Interface Converter) transceivers.
 A transceiver is a single unit that houses a transmitter and a receiver.
 The switch does not come with transceivers.
 You must use transceivers that comply with the SFP Transceiver MultiSource Agreement (MSA).
 See the SFF committee's INF-8074i specification Rev 1.0 for details.

-There are two pairs of Gigabit Ethernet/mini-GBIC ports.
-The mini-GBIC ports have priority over the Gigabit ports.
-This means that if a mini-GBIC port and the corresponding Gigabit port are connected at the same time, the Gigabit port will be disabled.
+There is one Gigabit Ethernet and mini-GBIC port each.
+The mini-GBIC port has priority over the Gigabit port.
+This means that if the mini-GBIC port and the corresponding Gigabit port are connected at the same time, the Gigabit port will be disabled.